hajernakua/cca_pls_comparison_ABCD/README.md

 2. `analyzingResults`

-	The `analyzingResults` folder contains the scripts which analyze the Rdata file produced by the scripts in the `Functions` folder.
+	The `analyzingResults` folder contains the scripts which analyze the `.RData` file produced by the scripts in the `Functions` folder.